 This product also comes with a spool gun SpoolRunner 100 that eliminates any feeding issues that are usually associated with aluminum wire welding.

 All the required circuitry for it are already pre-built in the system.
 So no extra controls or kits are needed.
 You just directly plug it in and start your work.
 A simple selector switch also makes it very quick and easy to go from using the MIG gun to spool gun.

 The spool gun can also be used with mild steel and stainless steel wires.

 Easy to Use Controls

-On the front panel of the system, you will find a control switch, a knob with the 7 voltage selections, a knob with the infinite wire speed options and the trigger lead connection.
+On the front panel of the system, you will find a control switch, a knob with the 7 voltage selections, a knob with the infinite wire speed options, and the trigger lead connection.

 The welder comes with a manual that is printed on the machine itself and which can assist you in how to choose the right parameters for your specific task at hand.
-Depending on the material you’ll be welding, you’ll need to select a certain wire type, feed speed, voltage and shielding gas settings.
+Depending on the material you’ll be welding, you’ll need to select a certain wire type, feed speed, voltage, and shielding gas settings.

 The dual groove drive roll system allows quick and easy switching from using one wire size to another.
-Additionally, the quick select drive system has 3 different grooves, allowing selection of different wire sizes and flux-cored wire.
+Additionally, the quick select drive system has 3 different grooves, allowing the selection of different wire sizes and flux-cored wire.

 Hobart Handler 190 also comes with the built-in patented wire feed technology.
 It allows a quick and easy release of the drive roll lever, making threading new wires simpler than ever.